MicrosoftDocs/Hololens/hololens/common-scenarios.md

 * Common Challenges
    * Determining which MDM configurations to apply to the HoloLens 2 based on scenario requirements.

+For a deployment guide that is similar to this scenario please review our guide for [Cloud connected HoloLens 2 deployment at scale with Remote Assist](hololens2-cloud-connected-overview.md).

 ### Scenario B

 HoloLens 2 is deployed for use primarily on the corporate network with access to internal corporate resources.
 Internet and cloud services may be limited.
 This is a typical deployment for most Windows 10 PCs.